Loahit5101/Precision-Agriculture-Bot/README.md

 <img src="bot.jpeg" width="550">

 We built a four wheel drive robot with a camera places in the side to identify crops and weeds as it moves along the rows of crops.

-Till now we have built our detection model and preliminary control for our robot, need to integrate both parts.
+We have built our detection model and preliminary controller for our robot

 Faster RCNN model output:<br>
 <img src="test.png">